White Oak Bark

 White oak bark is the inner and outer bark of Quercus alba (American white oak) and the related European Quercus robur.
 It is rich in hydrolyzable and condensed tannins (including ellagitannins and procyanidins) that give it strong astringent properties — the ability to precipitate proteins and tighten mucosal surfaces.
 Traditional and pharmacopeial monographs (including ESCOP and German Commission E for Quercus species) describe topical use of oak bark decoctions for inflammatory skin conditions and as a sitz bath or wash for mild anorectal complaints, and limited internal use for non-specific acute diarrhea.
 Direct clinical trial data in humans are very sparse, so use should be brief and guided by traditional dosing and safety conventions.

 Studied Dose Topical: 20 g dried bark decocted in 1 L water for compresses or sitz baths.
-Internal: ~3 g/day of dried bark as tea, generally for no longer than 3-4 days for acute non-specific diarrhea per traditional monographs.
+Internal: ~3 g/day as tea (no longer than 3-4 days).

-Active Compound Hydrolyzable tannins (ellagitannins, gallotannins) and condensed tannins (proanthocyanidins) — typically 8-20% total tannins in bark by weight.
+Active Compound Hydrolyzable tannins (ellagitannins, gallotannins) and condensed tannins (proanthocyanidins) — typically 8-20% total tannins by weight.

 Benefits